Key questions to ask in finding the perfect stroller or travel system for your family travel needs

 Stroller selection tips for avid travellers

-- It is worth paying more for a better brand if you want it to last the distance; good quality pushchair brands like Britax, Baby Jogger, Mountain Buggy, Maclaren have good reputations for good reasons.
+- It is worth paying more for a better brand if you want it to last the distance; good quality stroller brands have good reputations for good reasons.

-- Collapsible strollers that fit in the overhead locker like the Nano or Yoyo might be great when you have one child or multiple adults; when you have multiple children or travelling solo just remember when it’s not being used it’s another thing for you to carry as well as the kids and the bags.
+- Collapsible strollers that fit in an airplane overhead locker like the Mountain Buggy Nano or Yoyo might be great when you have one child or multiple adults; when you have multiple children or travelling solo just remember when it’s not being used it’s another thing for you to carry as well as the kids and the bags.

 © Our Globetrotters